NabaviLab/VarSimLab/docs/source/index.rst

 VarSimLab Documentation
 ========================

-VarSimLab is a Docker-based package that is designed to study genomic variations in a given genome.
+Advances in next generation sequencing have led to the creation of many tools for detecting variations in tumor sequences.
+To evaluate the performance of these tools, researchers need articifial tumor sequences with known variant positions.
+Currently, generating such simulated datasets is possible, it requires significant labor and technical know-how.
+The benchmarking process is especially difficult for tools that call variants from tumor whole exome sequences, an increasingly popular technique for tumor characterization

-As of the current version (**nabavilab/varsimlab:0.2**), the simulator generates artificial short reads, which harbor structural and copy number variations.
+VarSimLab is a tool designed to dramatically simplify varaint-caller benchmarking.
-In addition, it simulates tumor heterozygosity (Ploidy and Subclones).
+As of the current version (**nabavilab/varsimlab:0.2**), the simulator generates realistic artificial short reads, which harbor structural and copy number variations.
+VarSimLab can also simulates tumor heterozygosity (Ploidy and Subclones), and can generate whole genome, or whole exome datasets.

-With a web-based interface running locally, it not only provides a convenient way of using the package, but also runs efficiently generating data where it will be finally analyzed.
+The output of VarSimLab is a directory containing tumor and normal reads, a log file containing simulation information, and benchmarking files, with the locations and positions of all variants generated in the run.

-The next version of VarSimLab will ship with a visualization module to induce a better understanding of the generated data.
+The output of VarSimLab ideal for benchmarking variant calling software, and showed high variant rediscovery rates for SNPs INDELS and CNVs when tested using VarScan variant calling software.

 .. toctree::
    :maxdepth: 3